 Emotions run high for all parties within marriage dissolution engagements.
-While the requirement of each party to completely and accurately disclose his or her assets and earnings is straight forward, often allegations of inaccuracy or non-disclosure are raised.
-Further allegations are raised if a business is involved, creating the need to support or refute any of the raised allegations.
+While the requirement of each party to completely and accurately disclose his or her assets and earnings appears straightforward, often allegations of inaccuracy or non-disclosure are raised.
+Further, allegations are raised if a business is involved, creating the need to support or refute any of the raised allegations.

-Forensic accountants can add value to these matters by providing unbiased objectivity with regard to both party’s financial disclosures.
-The goal of these engagements is to ensure as complete and accurate financial disclosure as possible by both parties.
+Forensic accountants can add value to these matters by providing unbiased analysis with regard to both party’s financial disclosures.
+The goal of these engagements is to ensure as complete and accurate financial disclosure by both parties.

 Our experience working with attorneys specializing in family law includes: